 The World Meteorological Organization (WMO) is a specialised agency of the United Nations (UN) for weather, climate, operational hydrology and geophysical sciences.
 Switzerland is one of the 193 members of the WMO, and is represented by MeteoSwiss.

-The WMO was founded on 23 March 1950.
-It was the successor to the International Meteorological Organization (IMO), which was established in 1873.
+The WMO was founded on 23 March 1950, replacing the International Meteorological Organization (IMO), which was established in 1873.
 The WMO is a specialist organisation of the UN, and is based in Geneva.
 It coordinates international cooperation on weather, climate, hydrology and water resources.
-Switzerland is one of the 191 member countries and territories, and is represented by MeteoSwiss.
+Switzerland is one of the 193 member countries and territories, and is represented by MeteoSwiss.

 Worldwide promotional programmes for meteorology

 The WMO is actively involved in a number of programmes.
 In the area of climate, for example, it promotes programmes that facilitate the unrestricted exchange of meteorological and hydrological data.
 It also promotes the delivery of climate services for the purpose of helping to achieve the Sustainable Development Goals (SDG) of the United Nations (including tackling poverty, working towards food security, improving public health etc.).
 The overarching aim in all of this work is to establish a global climate monitoring service.
 In the area of meteorology, the WMO promotes the standardisation of weather observations, as well as the training of meteorologists.
 WMO programmes further the application possibilities for meteorological information, such as specialised weather forecasts for aviation or agriculture, or severe weather warnings.